web-auth/webauthn-framework/doc/library/PublicKeyCredentialRequest.md

 # Assertion Request

-To perform a Public Key Credential Request, you need to instantiate a `U2FAuthentication\Fido2\PublicKeyCredentialRequestOptions` object.
+To perform a Public Key Credential Request, you need to instantiate a `Webauthn\PublicKeyCredentialRequestOptions` object.
 This object will need:

 * A challenge (random binary string)